sanaraya/devops-hol/Whiteboard design session/WDS student guide - OSS DevOps.md

 **Task:** How would you design a hybrid network (at a high-level) that will allow you to meet all the customer requirements and support your design for moving Trey Research to Azure?

-1. Design a virtual network in Azure and establish hybrid connectivity between Trey Research on-premises to Azure
+1. Design a virtual network in Azure and establish hybrid connectivity between Trey Research on-premises to Azure.

 2. Include Azure Networking features in the full design to ensure users connecting to the Web Application are routed to the front-end with the least number of hops.
 Ensure the load is balanced across these servers.